mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 }

 ...
-// JDBC example becomes:
+// The JDBC example becomes:
-String gender = rs.getString("gender"); // deserilazie
+String gender = rs.getString("gender"); // deserialize
 gender = intern( gender );              // internalize
 {% endhighlight %}

-To reuse data all it takes is a map lookup for a value equal to its key.
-And this is not a String only trick
-- it works for all **value types**.
-We could intern Longs or Integers or any other type.
-Any objects, as long
-- as it doesn't have [_identity_](https://en.wikipedia.org/wiki/Identity_(object-oriented_programming)),
-- can be interned by similar map.
+To reuse data, all it takes is a map lookup for a value that is equal to its key.
+And this is not a String-only trick — it works for all **value types**.
+We could intern `Longs`, `Integers`, or any other type.
+Any object, as long as it doesn't have [_identity_](https://en.wikipedia.org/wiki/Identity_(object-oriented_programming)), can be interned using a similar map.

-This approach has a flaw: we still allocate objects before checking the cache.
-To avoid allocations stalls, to truly save memory, we should avoid unmarshalling entirely.
-We should reuse data before it is converted to an object!

 ## A Better Way to Intern

+This approach to intern has a flaw: we allocate objects *before* checking the cache.
+And Java's `intern()` isn't better; it suffers from same issue.
+To avoid allocation stalls and truly save memory, we should avoid unmarshalling entirely and reuse data *before* it is converted to an object!

 What we want is to fetch an interned object based on its marshaled representation: